 Press.

 This book brings together rituals associated with seasons, the natural world, astronomy, and ancient civilisations.
 Observations of Māori and European traditions linked with the seasons demonstrate the ways in which we can enrich our lives by adapting such ceremonies and celebrations, including observances such as Matariki.
-This is a revised edition which now includes references to Pacific Island traditions that have a strong link to traditional Māori ceremonies and rituals.
+This is a revised edition that now includes references to Pacific Island traditions that have a strong link to traditional Māori ceremonies and rituals.
 Written by a non-Māori, over 15 years ago, this book provides an appreciation and understanding to the modern celebrations of today, concerning seasonal rituals, both European and Māori.
 References to other readings, mythology and stories are provided for further writings on this subject.

 005